frankndungu/Search-bar-with-hooks-and-context-api/README.md

 ### API

-OMDBAPI.\
-Runs the app in the development mode.\
-Open [http://omdbapi.com](http://omdbapi.com) in your browser to get your api key.
+Open [http://omdbapi.com](http://omdbapi.com) in your browser to get your api key.\
+Runs the app in the development mode

 ### Usage

-`git clone`
+`git clone` .\
 `npm start`